 Michael premiered Lord of the Dance: Dangerous Games at the celebrated Palladium Theatre on London’s West End in 2014 and moved to the Dominion Theatre in 2015 where he made his final appearance on the West End stage before revisiting another sold out Wembley Arena for his final performance in the UK.

 Michael has entered into the world of art with his innovative new art form where he portrays the fluid movement of dance on canvas.
 The result of the dance is a truly unique visual display.

 Michael was proud to realise his dream by making his Broadway debut in Lord of the Dance: Dangerous Games at the Lyric Theater.
 The show opened on November 7 and ran through January 3.

 During the Broadway run, Michael was delighted to attend a ceremony dubbing a section of New York’s famous 42nd Street, “Flatley Way”, in his honor and that of his newest show, “Lord of the Dance:Dangerous Games”.

 On December 11, Michael was thrilled to be joined by his cast, friends and fans, for an unveiling of his portrait to adorn the famed walls of theater district eatery Sardi’s.

-Michael embarked on his final tour on February 19, 2016 and performed on stage for the last time at Caesar’s Colosseum in Las Vegas, NV, on March 17, 2016, but will continue as the show’s creator, producer, and choreographer.
+Michael embarked on his final tour on February 19, 2016 and performed on stage for the last time at Caesar’s Colosseum in Las Vegas, NV, on March 17, 2016, but continues as the show’s creator, producer, and choreographer.